Charlemagne: Accession and reign with Carloman

 There are only occasional references to Charlemagne in the Frankish annals during his father's lifetime.
 By 751 or 752, Pepin had deposed Childeric and replaced him as king.
 Early Carolingian-influenced sources claim that Pepin's seizure of the throne was sanctioned beforehand by Pope Stephen II, but modern historians dispute this.
 It is possible that papal approval came only when Stephen travelled to Francia in 754 (apparently to request Pepin's aid against the Lombards), and on this trip anointed Pepin as king; this legitimised his rule.
-Charlemagne was sent to greet and escort Stephen, and he and his younger brother Carloman were anointed with their father.
+Charlemagne was sent to greet and escort Stephen; he and his younger brother Carloman were anointed with their father.
 Pepin sidelined Drogo around the same time, sending him and his half-brother Grifo to a monastery.

 Charlemagne began issuing charters in his own name in 760.
 The following year, he joined his father's campaign against Aquitaine.
 Aquitaine, led by Dukes Hunald and Waiofar, was constantly in rebellion during Pepin's reign.
-Pepin fell ill on campaign there and died on 24 September 768; Charlemagne and Carloman succeeded their father.
+Pepin fell ill on his campaign there and died on 24 September 768; Charlemagne and Carloman succeeded their father.
 They had separate coronations, Charlemagne at Noyon and Carloman at Soissons, on 9 October.
 The brothers maintained separate palaces and spheres of influence, although they were considered joint rulers of a single Frankish kingdom.
 The Royal Frankish Annals report that Charlemagne ruled Austrasia and Carloman ruled Burgundy, Provence, Aquitaine, and Alamannia, with no mention of which brother received Neustria.
 The immediate concern of the brothers was the ongoing uprising in Aquitaine.
 They marched into Aquitaine together, but Carloman returned to Francia for unknown reasons and Charlemagne completed the campaign on his own.
 Charlemagne's capture of Duke Hunald marked the end of ten years of war that had been waged in the attempt to bring Aquitaine into line.

 Carloman's refusal to participate in the war against Aquitaine led to a rift between the kings.
 It is uncertain why Carloman abandoned the campaign; the brothers may have disagreed about control of the territory, or Carloman was focused on securing his rule in the north of Francia.
 Regardless of the strife between the kings, they maintained a joint rule for practical reasons.
 Charlemagne and Carloman worked to obtain the support of the clergy and local elites to solidify their positions.